Dalliso-banda/Dalliso-banda/README.md

-- 👋 Hi, I’m @Daliso-banda
+- 👋 Hi, I’m @Dalitso-Banda
 - 👀 I’m interested in AI and software engineering
-- 🌱 I’m currently learning TFJS
+- 🌱 I’m currently learning PYTORCH
-- 💞️ I’m looking to collaborate on a AI project
+- 💞️ I’m looking to collaborate on a AI/ML  project and hackathons
 - 📫 How to reach me
 frendolsk.com